 Investment securities, in general, are exposed to various risks, such as interest rate, credit, and overall market volatility risks.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and could materially impact participants' account balances and the amounts reported in the accompanying statements of net assets available for benefits.
 The Plan's exposure to a concentration of credit risk is dependent upon the investment allocations selected by the Plan's participants.
-At both 30 September 2018 and 2017, 19% of the Plan's net assets available for benefits were invested in the common stock of the Company.
+At 31 December 2018 and 30 September 2018, 20% and 19%, respectively, of the Plan's net assets available for benefits were invested in the common stock of the Company.
 The underlying value of the Company's stock is impacted by the performance of the Company, the market's evaluation of such performance, and other factors.